 Kaplan GMAT Review

-Our in-depth review of the Kaplan GMAT prep course
+Our in-depth review of the Manhattan Prep GMAT prep courses powered by Kaplan

 Course options and pricing current as of date of publication.

 When you consider what makes the Kaplan/Manhattan Prep combination different from other test prep companies like PrepScholar, think video-based lessons.
 The quality of Manhattan’s online video instruction can’t be matched.

 The lessons are interactive, adaptive and just plain cool.
 The lessons start, stop, ask you questions, adapt to your knowledge on a subject, and are sprinkled with quirky little cartoons.
 The 35+ lessons across Manhattan Prep’s online platform are truly well-designed and an incredibly effective teaching tool.

 Part of the reason these video-based lessons are so effective is that the video production quality is first-rate.
 It is abundantly clear Kaplan and Manhattan thinks that video is the future of test prep, as they have invested heavily in the quality and scope of these video-based lessons.

 A Manhattan Prep instructor appears onscreen frequently giving a quick verbal lesson on a subtopic while notes appear around them.
 Then when the instructor is not onscreen, you are shown an aesthetically appealing digital whiteboard that illustrates a point or concept.
 The overall quality is fantastic (better than Magoosh and Princeton Review).

 I personally found that due to the unique way in which the material is conveyed, it really sticks with you.

 After watching a lesson on a certain topic, if I later came across a practice problem that touched on the same matter, my mind was drawn back to the video.
 It really improved my recall ability, so I tip my hat to the curriculum designers on that aspect.